NickMcConnell/AngbandPlus/O-readme.txt

      Oangband is based on Angband 2.8.3.
 I hope you will join me in a paean of praise to Ben Harrison, whose excellent code has made so many variants of Angband possible.
 Oangband 0.5.0 adapts a large amount of code from Angband 2.8.5-2.9.1.

-     Oangband 0.5.1 was producing in collaboration between Leon Marrick and Bahman Rabii.
+     Oangband 0.5.1 was produced in collaboration between Leon Marrick and Bahman Rabii.
+Oangband 0.5.2 features contributions from Leon Marrick and Gail Shaw.

-     Expect another version (more than bug-fixes) in late 2001.

 Bahman Rabii